bakewizard/bakekit/docs/access-control.md

 ---

-## 2. 🔒 Permissions

-- Permissions are defined per **controller method** in the system.
-- When **a new plugin is installed**, system **automatically scans** the plugin's class methods, and adds new permissions to the permissions list.
-- When **a plugin is uninstalled**, Associated permissions are removed automatically.

----

-## 3. 🧩 Permission Statuses
+## 3. 📜 Permissions

+- Each Permission is tied to a resource.
-Each permission can have one of the following statuses:
+- Each permission can have one of the following statuses:

 | Status  | Meaning |
 |---------|---------|